How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 If the home inspection flagged some potential issues but you don’t want the repair process to delay the sale, it might make sense to offer a home warranty instead.
 That way, the buyer can make any necessary fixes on their own timetable.

-Nelson estimates that around half of the sellers he works with are willing to offer a home warranty, particularly if the buyer is paying the full asking price.
+Nelson estimates that about half of the sellers he works with are willing to offer a home warranty, particularly if the buyer is paying the full asking price.

 Negotiating for the best deal as the seller